eowa1/eowa-portfolio/README.md

 ## About Me

-I am a Process Quality Engineering graduate from Conestoga College Canada with a background in Chemical Engineering and a certificate in IT from British Computer Society.
-Possess strong use and knowledge of python for process automation.
+I am a Process Quality Engineer with a background in Chemical Engineering (B.Eng.) and a Postgraduate Certificate in Process Quality Engineering from Conestoga College, Canada.
+I hold a certificate in IT from the British Computer Society.
+Possess strong use and knowledge of python and Excel for process automation and data analysis.
+My work sits at the intersection of manufacturing operations and data-driven quality improvement.
+I apply Lean Six Sigma, Statistical Process Control, and Value Stream Mapping to reduce defects, improve yield, and eliminate waste.

 My interests include: